Top-Rated Smart Home Security Systems – Roundup & Reviews

 - Professional installation only; HomeProtect Pro from $499

-Best for: Homeowners who want a deeply integrated, professionally installed system that ties security to lighting, locks, and thermostat automation — and who are settled long-term in their home.
+Best for: Homeowners who want a deeply integrated, professionally installed system that ties security to lighting, locks, and thermostat automation.

 2. ADT + Google Nest — Best Monitoring Network with Nest Ecosystem

-- Google Nest camera ecosystem (facial recognition via Nest Aware)
+- Google Nest camera ecosystem with facial recognition via Nest Aware

 Best for: Google/Nest ecosystem households that want the most trusted professional monitoring network paired with cutting-edge AI camera features.